 7e.
 Implement curriculum plans that include effective technology-enhanced methods and strategies to maximize student learning;

 DAE 315, DAE 405, & DAE 510 students write and deliver age-appropriate lesson plans.
 Delivery of instruction is aided by overhead projection equipment to allow for ease of reading.
-Field Experience/Practicums include hearing impaired headsets and microphones when needed, interactive SMART Boards are used in many districts and at Henry Ford Academy: School for Creative Studies our on-site charter school.
+Field Experience/Practicums include hearing impaired headsets and microphones when needed, interactive SMART Boards are used in many districts and at Henry Ford Academy: School for Creative Studies the on-site charter school.

 7.f.
 Apply technology to facilitate a variety of effective assessment and evaluation strategies; and

 In DAE510 Directed Teaching Student teachers are required to use digital record keeping systems as defined by each district.
 Experience in online processes is gained in all classes at CCS through the Blackboard system.
 Formal course evaluations are processed online at the end of each semester.